 - According to one historian of covered bridges, the double-barreled Stillwater Bridge near Orono was the last two-lane Town lattice truss covered bridge in the United States.
 (It was replaced in 1951.)

 - In 1956 the Little Black River Covered Bridge in Allagash Plantation was the last wooden covered bridge to be deliberately removed to make room for a modern steel and concrete bridge.

 - Two of the remaining covered bridges in Maine use a Long truss - Lowes Bridge and Robyville Bridge.
-Two use a Howe truss - Watson Settlement and Babbs.
+One uses a Howe truss - Babbs.
 The other five are of Paddleford construction (a modified Long truss) - Lovejoy, Hemlock, Bennett, Sunday River and Porter-Parsonsfield.
 Two of these, Hemlock and Porter-Parsonsfield, are strengthened with laminated wooden arches.

 - In several cases, modern steel and concrete structures have been built nearby to serve the traffic formerly carried by the covered bridges.
 These by-passed wooden structures have been "retired" to pass their final days as picturesque symbols of the Yankee ingenuity and skill of the early bridge builders of Maine.
 Several other bridges have been ingeniously reinforced to allow continued use by vehicles, thereby maintaining the authentic character of the bridge's environment.
 This reinforcement has required only minor alterations to the floor systems and is obvious only to the most avid bridge enthusiast.

 - In 1985 the 112th Maine legislature took its latest steps providing authority to the Department of Transportation to maintain and preserve historic bridges having a unique design.